opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/workload-management/query-group-lifecycle-api.md

 ---
 # Query group lifecycle API

-The Query Group Lifecycle API in OpenSearch provides functionality to create, update, get, and delete query groups, enabling users to organize and control sets of related queries under specific groups.
+The Query Group Lifecycle API in OpenSearch provides functionality to create, update, retrieve, and delete query groups, allowing users to categorize queries into specific groups based on defined criteria.
+This feature provides a more organized and efficient OpenSearch environment, enhancing user experiences and resource management overall.

 ## Create query group
 Creates a new Query group with the specified properties.